 Effective July 10, 2017, Vince O'Neill entered into an strategic advisor agreement with us in which he agreed to serve as our Chief Medical Officer.
 The term of the agreement was effective as of July 10, 2017, continues until July 10, 2018 and automatically renews for successive one year periods until terminated.
 We agreed to pay Dr. O'Neill \$90,000 per year, provided he works for us for at least 25% of the total business hours in a month, including attending meetings, consultations, clinical strategy/plans and presentations to investors at our request and grant him non-qualified options under our 2017 Equity Incentive Plan to purchase 124,425 shares of our common stock at the fair market value on the date of grant.
 We also shall promptly reimburse the Dr. O'Neill for pre-approved out-of-pocket expenses, including, without limitation, reasonable travel expenses incurred in the performance of services under the Agreement.
 In addition, upon completion of the IPO, Dr. O'Neill will receive an option to purchase 31,047 shares of our common stock at the fair market value on the date of grant.
 The options vest in equal monthly installments over the 48 months following the date of grant.
 These options will be issued under the Company's 2017 Equity Incentive Plan.
 The agreement may be terminated by us or Dr. O'Neill upon 60 day written notice and for any reason (or no reason), and with or without cause, provided if the agreement is terminated by us for cause, we are not required to provide notice of termination.
-The agreement also contains covenants: (i) restricting the executive from engaging in any activity competitive with our business during the term of the employment agreement and for a period of six months thereafter; and (ii) prohibiting the executive from disclosing confidential information regarding us.
-On January 22, 2018, we entered into an amendment to Dr. O'Neill's strategic advisor agreement pursuant to which his compensation was amended to the following: (a) \$90,000 annually up to and including October 9,
+The agreement also contains covenants: (i) restricting the executive from disclosing confidential information regarding us.
+On January 22, 2018, we entered into an amendment to Dr. O'Neill's strategic advisor agreement pursuant to which his compensation was amended to the following: (a) \$90,000 annually up to and including October 9, 2017; (b) \$114,000 annually from October 10, 2017 up to and including November 9, 2017; and (c) \$180,000 annually from November 10, 2017 thereafter, for each full year (up to 50% of